gladiusio/gladius-node/README.md

 ### Building the Gladius Node from source
 Our builds are done inside containers to allow easier cross platform CGO development, so you will need [docker](https://docs.docker.com/install/) to build the binaries.

+To change the git version (or gir URL) that is checked out, modify the `.env` file.
+If you modify the directories or the URLs, you will want to run `make docker-image` to update it.

 - First run `make docker-image` or `docker pull gladiusio/node-env`
 - To build
     - `make` to build binaries for all supported operating systems